Jenkins shared library: tutorial with examples

 }

-After writing that, you should write your custom code within the braces { }.
-You can also add parameters to your method - the example above has one parameter called name, which has a default value of human (cos we’re being really personal here.)
+Notice how the Groovy script must implement the call method.
+Then you should write your custom code within the braces { }.
+You can also add parameters to your method - the example above has one parameter name, with a default value of human.

 3. Set up the library in Jenkins